-This cover was taken from Meadow Valley to San Francisco where it was transferred to the Overland Mail Company (OMC) which had been the "default" carrier of transcontinental mail from California since January 23, 1860 (pursuant to a Post Office Department order of December 17, 1859).
-The OMC carried the letter along the entire length of its Southern Overland Route to St. Louis and from there it was taken to Michigan by a combination of steamboat, train, and stagecoach.
+This cover was taken from Meadow Valley to San Francisco where it received a "Due 7" handstamp and was transferred to the Overland Mail Company (OMC) which had been the "default" carrier of transcontinental mail from California since January 23, 1860 (pursuant to a U.S. Post Office Department order of December 17, 1859).
+The OMC carried the letter over the entire length of the Southern Overland Route to St. Louis and from there it was taken to Michigan by a combination of steamboat, train, and stagecoach.

-Since the OMC's route was itself close to 3,000 miles, the cover was rated "DUE 7" in order to make up the remainder of the 10¢ rate for over 3,000 miles.
+Since the OMC's route was itself close to 3,000 miles, an additional 7¢ was due from the recipient in order to make up the remainder of the 10¢ rate for over 3,000 miles.